 Generalising slightly from this Scandinavian case study, it seems as if peripherally located sea ports may be neglecting an important factor in the developing new competitive landscape, the need for market protection.
 The development of strategies for pre-emptive defence of market share is one aspect of market protection.
 Market share and volume have important functions for port management, since port cost structure is characterised by both economies of scale and potential sunk costs.
 Volume is also needed for the implementation of direct call strategies.
-Strategies for pre-emptive defence of market share will become a key issue when intermodal road-rail transport chains become more efficient and effective and terminals develop administrative and transactional aspects of the Rail port concept.
-The strategic response by peripheral sea ports will influence the range of intercontinental , in the so container services they will be able to offer to their key customers in the future.
-Can ownership of sea ports by local Governments explain the absence so far of strategic
+These are value adding for key industrial customers in terms of transport quality and stability.
+Strategies for pre-emptive defence of market share will become a key issue when intermodal road-rail transport chains become more efficient and effective and terminals develop administrative and transactional aspects of the rail port concept.
+The strategic response by peripheral seaports will influence the range of direct intercontinental container services they will be able to offer to their key customers in the future.
+Can ownership of sea ports by local governments explain the absence so far of strategic response?